Chronicle Rancher by SUSE Cookbook¶

-Recipe for installing Chronicle from the SUSE Rancher marketplace
+Recipe for installing Chronicle using a helm chart published in the Rancher Apps and Marketplace.

 You will need the following:

-4 node Kubernetes cluster managed by SUSE Rancher v2.6 or later.
+Kubernetes cluster as specified below, and managed by Rancher by SUSE v2.6 or later.

 kubectl configured to access your cluster